Icinga/icinga2-notification-alertops/README.md

 configuration file, e.g. `alertops.conf`.
 Define a user object, a notification command, two `Notification` objects (one for hosts and one for services).
-(Alternatively, you can add the snippets to the corresponding files on your installation.)
+(Alternatively, you can add the snippets to the corresponding files on your Icinga 2 installation.)

 ### User object